First Saturday Science at Metropolitan State University offers a fun hands-on learning opportunity for children!

 The Metro State First Saturday Science workshops cover a wide range of science topics designed to engage and teach youth.
 They encourage the scientific method in the workshops.

-Events occur the first Saturday of each month October – May (except for May which falls later due to their graduation weekend).
+Events occur the first Saturday of each month October – May.
 Each event is free and is geared towards children in Kindergarten through 8th grade.

 The workshops are led and planned by university student workers, university STEM students, interns from the Science Museum of Minnesota, faculty, staff, and other community partners.

 Each month has a different theme.
-The theme for Saturday, December 6th will be Climate and Air Quality.
+The theme for Saturday, May 2nd will be Cats, Dogs and Birds: Predators or Pets?

-This month is all about Climate and Air Quality!
+This month is all about Cats, Dogs and Birds: Predators or Pets?

 - Where: Metro State University